 : limit per authenticated user (useful for outbound limits)The burst

-attribute represents the capacity of a bucket, while leak
+attribute represents the bucket’s capacity, while rate

-Beginning with version 1.5
+From version 1.5

-, it’s possible to define limits using a simplified form.
-For example, bounce_to = "2 / 5m"
+, it became possible to define limits using a simplified form.
+For example:

 Valid suffixes for periods are: